firepress-org/Ghost-Theme_Assets/professional-services/martine-nadal/post_and_page/about-us.md

 ### Why can you trust us?

-Please take a look at our [portfolio](/news/portfolio/) I received over the years from satisfied clients (*and organisations I helped pro-bono*).
+Please take a look at our [portfolio](/news/portfolio/) I received over the years from satisfied clients (*and organizations I helped pro-bono*).
 This showcase exists to help your mind projects how your website will look like.

-*(Psst psst.. want to start a website like this one?
+*(Psst psst..
+Want to start a website like this one?
 Request your [free 21-Day trial here](http://firepress.org/blog/sign-up-for-your-free-21-day-trial-at-firepress/))*

 <a href="/news/contact/" class="button button-block button-primary button-rounded">Contact ></a>